-For the year ended December 31, 2011, capital expenditures at the New Westminster plant totalled approximately \$1,130,000, primarily for their water treatment system, building upgrades and new plant equipment.
+For the year ended December 31, 2012, capital expenditures at the New Westminster plant totalled approximately \$1,248,000, primarily for their ongoing water treatment system upgrade and new plant equipment.

-The plant produces mainly poles, piling, and timbers for the industrial and railway market sectors.
+The plant produces mainly poles and piling, primarily for the North American market.
 The plant is located near Vancouver on both the CP Rail System and the Burlington Northern main lines.
 It has easy truck access to Western North American markets, in addition to Western ports for offshore export shipping.